Hyperbolicity of Brunnian links: Criterion for untiedness

 \subsection{Proof of Theorem \ref{thm:untie}}

 \qquad

 \textbf{The ``if'' implication:}

 Suppose that $L$ is an s-tie.
-Let $T$ be an essential torus in $S^3 - L$, bounding a solid torus $V$ in $S^3$ containing $L$.
+Let $T$ be a knotted essential torus in $S^3 - L$, bounding a solid torus $V$ in $S^3$.
+By Theorem \ref{thm:tie}, we know $V$ contains $L$.
 We may assume $T$ is an \emph{outermost} essential torus.
 More formally, there is no essential torus $T_0$ in $S^3 - L$ so that

 \begin{itemize} \item[(0i)] $T_0$ bounds a solid torus containing $V$, \item[(0ii)] $T_0$ is not parallel to $T$. \end{itemize}